Top-class wrestling is back at theatre

-AN action-packed show with professional wrestlers will be coming to a theatre with bone-crunching manoeuvres, and flamboyant outfits to challenge the sport’s popularity and try to reinstate the demand for it.
+AN action-packed show with professional wrestlers will be coming to a theatre with bone-crunching manoeuvres.

-Professional wrestling was is a sensationalised form of performance art with a universal appeal, but despite once being a staple of popular TV, terrestrial channels in the UK, but British wrestling has since tapped out to the heightened bravado of the global World Wrestling Entertainment (WWE).
+Professional wrestling was once a staple of popular TV channels in the UK, but British wrestling has since tapped out to the heightened bravado of the global World Wrestling Entertainment (WWE).

 LDN Wrestling, a touring company will be rolling into the Princes Theatre, in Station Road, Clacton, on Thursday, February 20 from 7pm with the aim to make British wrestling popular once again.